js216/stm32mp135_test_board/baremetal/sd_test/README.md

-# Program loading from SD to DDR
+# Data loading from SD to DDR

-This program runs on the STM32MP135F-DK evaluation board, initializing the DDR3L memory and the SD card, then copying an executable from the SD card to the memory, and executing it.
+This program runs on the custom board and checks that data can be loaded from the SD card to the DDR memory.

-This program is adapted from the `FSBLA_Sdmmc1` example from the `STM32CubeMP13` package provided by ST.

 ### Getting started

-Pre-requisites: copy an executable program to the SD card, and adjust the location (flash offset) and size of this executable in `main.c`:

-    // copy from SD card to DDR memory read_sd_blocking(0x4600/BLOCKSIZE, 132);

-A suitable program for execution is given in the `blink_ddr` example.

 1. To compile the program, run Make from the build directory: